shariq1989/cookbook/content/recipe/Pasole.md

 * 2 Bay Leaves
 * 1 tbsp Avocado Oil
 * ½ Ancho Chili Powder or ½ can Chipotle in Adobo Sauce
-* 1-2 Guajillo Chilis, dred
+* 1-2 Guajillo Chilis, dried
-* 2½ lb Pork Butt cut into 1-inch pieces
+* 2½ lb Pork Butt, cut into 1-inch pieces (or skip to make vegetarian)
 * 1 large White Onion, diced
 * 6 Garlic Cloves, minced
 * 4 cup of Water and 2 tbsp Chicken- Better Than Bouillon
-* 1 29 oz can of Hominy, drained and rinsed
+* 1-29 oz can of Hominy, drained and rinsed (double if doing vegetarian)

 For the Garnish: